 Where these Risk Assessment scenarios identify a potential that wells or intakes will not be able to supply their future rates, the Vulnerable Area is assigned a significant water quantity risk level, and the consumptive water uses and reductions in groundwater recharge within those Vulnerable Areas are identified as significant drinking water threats.
 The risk scenarios also consider the need to meet the water demand requirements of other surrounding uses, particularly those that are required to be maintained by provincial or federal law such as wastewater assimilation flows or the ecological flow requirements of cold-water fish habitat.
-When these other water uses are impacted beyond prescribed thresholds, a moderate or significant risk level is assigned to the Vulnerable Areas and the consumptive water uses and reductions in groundwater recharge within those areas are identified as moderate or significant risk level is assigned to the Vulnerable Areas and the consumptive water uses and reductions in groundwater recharge within those areas are identified as moderate or significant risk level is assigned to the Vulnerable Areas and the consumptive water uses and reductions in groundwater recharge within those areas are identified as moderate or significant drinking water threats.
+When these other water uses are impacted beyond prescribed thresholds, a moderate or significant risk level is assigned to the Vulnerable Areas and the consumptive water uses and reductions in groundwater recharge within those areas are identified as moderate or significant drinking water threats.

-9) Identify and Characterize Drinking Water Quantity Threats.
+Step 9: Identify and Characterize Drinking Water Quantity Threats.
 Drinking water quantity threats within WHPA-Qs and IPZ-Qs with a moderate or significant risk ranking are identified and characterized.
 These include municipal and permitted non-municipal consumptive water demands as well as reductions to groundwater recharge.